-Located in Sandia Park, NM, this museum features more than 20 rooms that are filled with wood carvings.
-That doesn’t seem so unusual… until you realize that all of the carvings are from one artist.
+Located in Sandia Park, New Mexico, this museum features more than 20 rooms filled with wood carvings.
+That doesn’t seem unusual until you realize all carvings are from one artist.

-It took Ross Ward over four decades to create the figures that are in the museum and you can’t go wrong with 50k glass bottles that are used to surround the museum.
+It took Ross Ward over four decades to create the figures in the museum, and you can’t go wrong with the 50k glass bottles surrounding it.
 Or the fence of bicycle wheels.
-The fact that some of the displays are animated just adds to the unusual nature of the museum.
+The fact that some of the displays are animated adds to the unusual nature of the museum.

 4) The National Museum of Funeral History

-Located in Houston, TX this museum will let you see the country’s largest collection of funeral-related items.
-For added fun, there are rotating temporary exhibits that will let you see specific niche funeral events, such as a rural family farm funeral home.
+Located in Houston, Texas, The National Museum of Funeral History will let you see the country’s most extensive collection of funeral-related items.
+For added fun, rotating temporary exhibits will allow you to see specific niche funeral events, such as a rural family farm funeral home.

-If you’ve ever wanted to trace the history of embalming or get to know all about fantasy coffins, this is the place for you!
+If you’ve ever wanted to trace the history of embalming or learn about fantasy coffins, The National Museum of Funeral History is the place for you!
 There is an admission fee for adults, seniors, and kids over 12, so trying to sneak in for free would be “dead” wrong.

 5) Leila’s Hair Museum

-Hair is definitely a form of personal art, but what if you used hair to create portraits, landscapes, and jewelry?
-At this museum in Independence, MO you’ll find out the answer to your question.
-There’s even famous hair there too, from Marilyn Monroe to Queen Victoria.
+There’s even famous hair there, too; there’s Marilyn Monroe to Queen Victoria.
 With more than 600 wreaths and over 2,000 items of jewelry, you’re in for a “hairy” good time!

-Closed in 1933 because it was sold to a Quaker family, this museum in Alexandria, VA is like taking a step back into time.
+Closed in 1933 because it was sold to a Quaker family, this museum in Alexandria, VA, is like taking a step back.
 Remember when you could drink a magic elixir and suddenly feel better?

-Or snort some toad’s wort and wing of newt that you ground up with a mortar and pestle because you had a runny nose?
-You’ll get to explore the science behind Harry Potter or see how the Americans tried to win the War of 1812 as you stand in the footsteps of Martha Washington and Robert E. Lee.
+Or snort some toad’s wort and wing of newt up with a mortar and pestle because you had a runny nose?
+You’ll get to explore the science beYou’llarry Potter or see how the Americans tried to win the War of 1812 as you stand in the footsteps of Martha Washington and Robert E. Lee.

-Just make sure you take two pills before visiting and then call your doctor in the morning.
+Make sure you take two pills before visiting, and then call your doctor in the morning.

 7) The Museum of Bad Art

-It could be said that all museums have a section of bad art within them, but only this offering in Somerville, MA puts the best of the best bad art on display in one central location.
+It could be said that all museums have a section of lousy art within them, but only this offering in Somerville, Massachusetts puts the best of the best bad art on display in one central location.
 How can you not love a museum that started in someone’s basement?

-There’s even a second location in MA because there is so much quality bad art out there that deserves to be seen.
-If you see something that you really love that’s really bad, there’s even a chance that it’s been put onto a t-shirt for you.
+There’s so much bad art that deserves to be seen.
+If you see something you love that’s bad, there’s even a chance they put it on a t-shirt for you.

 8) Spam Museum

-The Spam Museum is located in Austin, Minnesota, and is a museum dedicated to the canned processed meat product called spam.
+The Spam Museum is located in Austin, Minnesota, and is dedicated to the canned, processed meat product called spam.
 The museum has exhibits on the history of spam, how it is made, and how it is marketed.
 There is also a gift shop that sells spam-themed products.

 The Spam Museum is a great place to learn about the history and production of spam.
 There are exhibits on the history of spam, how it is made, and how it is marketed.

-The museum is free to visit, and it is open seven days a week.
-It is popular with tourists, and it averages around 10,000 visitors a year.
+The museum is free to visit and open seven days a week.
+It is popular with tourists, averaging around 10,000 visitors a year.
 Admission is free for all visitors.

 9) International UFO Museum

 The International UFO Museum is located in Roswell, New Mexico.
 It is dedicated to the study of unidentified flying objects (UFOs).
-The museum has exhibits on the history of UFO sightings, the government’s response to UFOs, and the science of UFO sightings.
+The museum exhibits the history of UFO sightings, the government’s response to UFOs, and the government’s UFO sightings.

 When you visit this International Museum, you can learn about the history of unidentified flying objects and their sightings.
-The museum has exhibits on the government’s response to UFOs, as well as the science of UFO sightings.
+The museum has exhibits on the government’s response to UFOs, as government science of UFO sightings.

 The museum is open seven days a week.
 Admission is free for all visitors.
-It is popular with tourists, and it averages around 9,000 visitors a year.
+It is popular with tourists, averaging around 9,000 visitors a year.

 See Related: Best Ski Resorts in America